Teach PA History

 The ExplorePAhistory.com Web site requires the following browser plug-ins in order to access all information, special multi-media features and design elements.
 The plug-ins are free downloads and are intended to enrich your overall online experience.

-Downloading Flash will provide access to interactive multi-media elements on the Web site, such as the timeline.
+Downloading Flash will provide access to interactive multi-media elements on the Web site, such as audio, video and interactives.
 Follow the instructions on the Macromedia Web site to perform this free download.

 Downloading Acrobat Reader will provide access to large informational documents on the Web site.
 Follow the instructions on the Adobe Web site to perform this free download.